 The all-steel structure.
-Despite its size and apparent complexity it was erected in just one 12 hour day.
+Despite its size and apparent complexity it was erected in 12 hours.
 The diagonal steel tubes add strength and double as water drainage for the gutters.
 Pindan soil really is this colour.
 Pic: successfulsolarbooks.com

-This massively-strong but light roof (an almost aircraft style wing) is tied down by 40 square steel posts (each 100 by 100 mm) embedded into a 600 by 600 mm steel reinforced concrete perimeter beam.
+This massively-strong but light roof (an almost aircraft style wing) is tied down by 40 square steel posts.
+Each post is 100 by 100 mm, and embedded into a 600 by 600 mm steel reinforced concrete perimeter beam.
 Diagonally sloping 150-mm (20 mm thick), steel tubes provide further support.
 They also double as water down pipes.
 The remainder of the house is almost entirely cyclone-proof toughened glass sliding doors.
 Each has slide-open stainless steel security mesh.
 The floor is ochre-coloured polished concrete.

 Our all solar house solar system

-I designed and built the original system using 30 by 80 watt 12 volt Uni-Solar solar panels located on the north facing roof of an existing shed, about 200 metres from the house site.
-These provided up to 50 amps at a nominal 48 volts (about 12 kW/day under the Kimberley’s only too ample sun).
-These charged a bank of 24 two volt wet cell batteries – each of 1000 amp hour – via an 80 amp Outback Power solar regulator.
-The batteries were connected in series parallel – providing about 48 kW/h.
-The inverter was a 3.8 kW SEA unit – that had a massive (and needed)11 kW peak ability.
+The original system had thirty, 80 watt 12 volt Uni-Solar solar modules on a north facing existing shed.
+It was about 200 metres from the house site.
+This provided up to 50 amps at a nominal 48 volts.
+About 12 kW/day under the Kimberley’s only too ample sun.
+It charged via a bank of 24 two volt wet cell batteries.
+Each was 1000 amp hour – via an 80 amp Outback Power solar regulator.
+This providing about 48 kW/h.
+The inverter is a 3.8 kW SEA unit.
+It has a massive (and needed back then)11 kW peak ability.

 The SEA 48 volt dc -230 volt ac inverter has a peak capacity of 11 kW.
 An Outback Power 80 solar regulator can be partly seen (bottom left).The small unit under the SEA is a Xantrex energy monitor.
 Pic: successfulsolarbooks.com